-The rules declared in Texas v.
-New Jersey are inconsistent with the provisions of the Uniform Act, which are based upon the jurisdiction of the California courts over the holder.
-Under the Supreme Court's decision, California has no right to escheat much of the abandoned property that is held by holders who are subject to the jurisdiction of its courts.
-On the other hand, California has the right to escheat much abandoned property in the hands of holders who are not subject to the jurisdiction of its courts, but the provisions of the Uniform Act do not provide for the escheat of such property.
+1. The California unclaimed property statute should be brought into harmony with Texas v.
+New Jersey.
+The property subject to escheat under the present California statute is that held by or owned by persons doing business in this state or otherwise subject to the jurisdiction of this state.
+Under Texas v.
+New Jersey, however, California has no right to escheat much of the abandoned property that is held by holders who are subject to its jurisdiction.
+On the other hand, under Texas v.
+New Jersey California has the right to escheat abandoned property in the hands of holders who are not subject to its jurisdiction, but the existing statute does not provide for the escheat of such property.

 The amount that California will forfeit if it fails to revise its law may well be significant.
-California's revenue under its existing law has averaged about \$700,000 per year.
-New York, the only state of comparable size, has received an average income from its escheat law of over \$11,500,000 per year.
+California's revenue under its existing law has averaged about \$700,000 per year New York, the only state of comparable size, has received an average income from its escheat law of over \$11,500,000 per year.
 See West Virginia Joint Committee on Government and Finance, Memorandum from Legislative Services Re: HCR 30 (1965) Escheat Property (September 27, 1965).
-The potential income from the escheat of abandoned property is great; but the potential cannot be realized for so long as California's escheat laws do not provide for the escheat of much of the property that California has the power to escheat under the Supreme Court's decisions.
+The potential income from the escheat of abandoned property is great; but the potential cannot be realized for so long as California's escheat laws do not provide for the escheat of substantial emounts of property that California has the power to escheat under the Supreme Court's decisions.